-Continuing his interviews on innovation in the Japanese service industry, Cris Vlad interviewed Ms. Akiko Katsuki, Head of Customer Relations at the Laguna Garden Hotel in Ginowan, Okinawa, about communicating the spirit of Okinawa to her customers.
+Seeking insight into innovation in the Japanese service industry, GLOBIS faculty Cristian Vlad spoke to Ms. Akiko Katsuki, head of customer relations at the Laguna Garden Hotel about communicating the spirit of Okinawa to her guests.

-AK: Thank you, Cristian!
-My main concern is constantly striking a good balance between customer expectations and customer satisfaction.
-At Laguna Garden, we like to think of our guests as of our first of kin, people who look forward to spending time with us and people that we look forward to having a chance to pamper and entertain.
-Always having a good balance between what customers expect to encounter at our hotel and what they actually experience is what we all strive to accomplish.
-Exceeding expectations is not easy and, of course, in a perfect world that is what every single hospitality professional aims to achieve.
-However, realistically speaking, that is much easier said than done in our industry these days, because every single moment our guests spend with us can be that special moment.
-Therefore, we need to be highly sensitive to notice all signs, to “read the air,” as we say in Japanese, and to also “read ahead” of our guests’ intentions.
+AK: My main concern is balancing what customers expect at the hotel and what they actually experience.
+At Laguna Garden, we like to think of our guests as family, people who look forward to spending time with us and that we look forward to pampering and entertaining.
+Exceeding expectations is not easy.
+Any moment for our guests can be that special moment, so we need to be highly sensitive to all the signs, to “read the air,” as we say in Japanese, and to anticipate our guests’ intentions.

 CV: That sounds like a very challenging task.
-How do manage staying on top?
+How do you manage it?

 CV: How do you do that?